whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-22-Bespoke-Post-Island-Box-Subscription-July-2016-Review-Coupon.md

 [![Pineapple Co.
 Pineapple Tumblers](http://whatsupmailbox.com/images/BespokePostIslandBoxJuly2016PineappleCoPineappleTumbler4.jpg)](http://bespoke.evyy.net/c/164125/70438/1804){:target="_blank"}

 Their Pineapple logo is also imprinted at the bottom of the tumbler.
 I love that it's just their logo with no wordings on it.
-So simple, so pretty, aaahhh, it's just so darn pretty!
+So simple, so pretty, aaahhh, it's just so darn gorgeous!
 I love these and I can't wait to show them off in my next party!

 <br>